ArnavBansal23/bajaj_hack/README.md

 # Insurance Claim System - HackRX 6.0

-This project consists of a **FastAPI backend** for an AI-powered insurance document analysis system built for the HackRX 6.0 competition.
+This project consists of a **FastAPI backend** for an AI-powered insurance document analysis system built for the Bajaj-HackRX 6.0 competition.

 ## 🚀 Setup Instructions